-Management of Operational Risk
+Management of Operational risk

-Operational risk is the possibility of loss resulting from inadequate or failed internal processes, people and systems, external events, internal and external fraud.
-Operational risk focuses on the risks arising from the people, the systems and the processes through which the Bank operates.
-It also includes other classes of risk, such as legal risks (risk of loss resulting from failure to comply with laws as well as prudent ethical standards and contractual obligations; and exposure to litigation), physical or environmental risks (e.g. terrorism; natural disasters), reputational risk and strategic risk.
+Operational Risk is the risk arising from people, systems and processes through which a company operates.
+It also includes other classes of risk, such as fraud, legal risks, physical or environmental risks (e.g. terrorism; natural disasters) and reputation risks (e.g. conduct risks).

-For categorisation purposes, IBBAInt uses the definitions of operational risk adopted by the Basel Committee, as follows:
+For categorisation purposes, IBBAInt uses the definitions of operational risk adopted by the Basel Committee, as follows: internal frauds; external frauds; employee practices and workplace safety; clients, products & business practices; damage to physical assets; business disruption & system failures; and execution, delivery & process management.

-- internal frauds:

-- external frauds;

-- employee practices and workplace safety;

-- clients, products & business practices;

-- damage to physical assets;

-- business disruption & system failures; and

-- execution, delivery & process management.